jessica-woodgate/desk23/Documentation/2. System Implementation/README.md

 Two ways of routing were considered during development: Express().get and Express.Router().get.
 Although they work similarly, router was chosen as a better practice because it allows us to manage api end points as middleware in separate files, makes testing routes easier.

 ## d.
 Front End - Angular.
-Details of implementation.
+Details of implementation

 ### Why Angular?
 Angular allows developers to create single paged web applications through the use as well as reuse of components generated through the Angular-CLI.
 Angular was selected as the platform to build our interactive website for particular reasons: